New U-M center will promote social media responsibility, tackle fake news

 Gilchrist, a Detroiter who worked in the city for a number of years, has extensive experience as a technology innovator and non-profit and political organizer.
 He recently served as director of innovation and emerging technology for the city of Detroit.
 He is a U-M graduate with degrees in computer science and computer engineering.

-Developing a center that addresses the growing phenomenon of social media was one of Thomas Finholt's top goals when he took the reigns as dean of the U-M School of Information in 2016.
+Developing a center that addresses the growing phenomenon of social media was one of Thomas Finholt's top goals when he took the reins as dean of the U-M School of Information in 2016.

 At the time, social media was coming into its own as a much-consulted information source, yet was proving increasingly unreliable in much of what was purported to be news.
 Unlike print and broadcast journalism, there are no gatekeepers or regulators to make sure the information on the internet or social media is credible.